 - Operating Profitability Margin (OPM) last 5 year is 8.16%, very low, but Motherson Sumi Systems Ltd has also low OPM while other have OPM around 15%.

-- Net Profitability Margin (NPM) is very low, which is a matter of concern, in fact in this industry everybody operates in a very low OPM, except Bosch Ltd.
+- Net Profitability Margin (NPM) is very low, which is a matter of concern, in fact, in this industry, everybody operates in a very low OPM, except Bosch Ltd.

 - I have read that Munjal Auto Industries Ltd’s main customer is Hero motor Corp. and promoters are also from the same family.
-Moreover, Hero Motocorp Ltd is not in good situation as per growth is concern.
+Moreover, Hero Motocorp Ltd is not in a good situation as per growth is a concern.

 As P/E jumped up 1.79 times over 5 years, a large section of investors wants to book the profit, after watching 1 or 2-quarter performance.
-This kind of small ups-and downs happens in any business.
+This kind of small ups and downs happens in any business.
 Why did they sell some good business at a cheap valuation, which performed over the last 5-6 years continuously?

 Bosch Ltd, which is an excellent company, also performed badly on QoQ Basis.
-But their prices didn’t fall, though they have a huge valuation around 80 P/E. Comparing Motherson Sumi Systems Ltd with it, Sumi has been growing at an astonishing rate of 40-50% YoY basis, had a good last quarter.
-However, their valuation is still at around 45 P/E. Why is there so difference in their valuation between Motherson Sumi Systems Ltd and Bosch Ltd?
+But their prices didn’t fall, though they have a huge valuation of around 80 P/E. Comparing Motherson Sumi Systems Ltd with it, Sumi has been growing at an astonishing rate of 40-50% YoY basis, had a good last quarter.
+However, their valuation is still at around 45 P/E. Why is there so much difference in their valuation between Motherson Sumi Systems Ltd and Bosch Ltd?

-We, small individual investors, do analysis of a company based on the past 5-10 year performance and valuation via annual report, screener, Moneycontrol, credit rating etc. however, without knowing the business and how it works, I think it will be a problematic one.
+We, small individual investors, do the analysis of a company based on the past 5-10 year performance and valuation via annual report, screener, Moneycontrol, credit rating etc. however, without knowing the business and how it works, I think it will be a problematic one.
 Because today Munjal Auto Industries Ltd or something else is performing.
 However, tomorrow they may not perform well.
 However, if we know a little bit about business operation, we may have an extra advantage.

-In the beginning, we always do analysis based on past performance, valuation and later moved on business quality or moat.
-Sir, how do I learn about business quality, and business information on investing?
+In the beginning, we always do analysis based on past performance, valuation and later moved on to business quality or moat.
+Sir, how do I learn about the business quality and business information on investing?
 Every great investor from Lynch, Fisher, Munger to Buffet prefer qualitative over quantitative analysis.
 Even moat investor from India like Professor Bakshi and many more mainly prefer qualitative analysis.
 Companies built Moat mainly on these parameters.

 - Brand Strength (Brand comes from superb Product Quality and Innovative Advertising).